-The Commonwealth of Pennsylvania, Department of Human Services (DHS), distributes federal and state funds to local governments, nonprofit, and for-profit organizations.
+The Commonwealth of Pennsylvania, Department of Human Services (DHS), distributes federal and state funds to local governments, non-profit, and for-profit organizations.
 Federal expenditures are subject to federal audit requirements, and federal and state funding passed through DHS are subject to DHS audit requirements.
-If any federal statute specifically prescribes policies or specific requirements that differ from the standards provided herein, the provisions of the subsequent statute shall govern.
-DHS provides the following audit requirements in accordance with the Commonwealth of Pennsylvania, Governor's Office, Management Directive 325.9, as amended August 20, 2009.
+Any federal statute prescribing specific policies or specific requirements that differ from the standards provided herein shall govern.
+The DHS provides the following audit requirements in accordance with the Commonwealth of Pennsylvania, Governor's Office, Management Directive 325.09, as amended January 10, 2022.

-Subrecipient means an entity that expends federal awards received from a pass-through entity to carry out a federal program, but does not include an individual that is a beneficiary of such a program.
-A subrecipient may also be a recipient of other federal awards directly from a federal awarding agency.
-For purposes of this audit clause, a subrecipient is not a vendor that receives a procurement contract to provide goods or services that are required to provide the administrative support to carry out a federal program.
+Subrecipient means a non-federal entity that expends federal awards received from a pass-through entity to carry out a federal program but does not include an individual that is a beneficiary of such a program.
+A subrecipient may also be a recipient of other federal awards received directly from a federal awarding agency (see 2 CFR Part 200 § 200.93).
+For purposes of this audit clause, a subrecipient is not a contractor as defined in 2 CFR Part 200 § 200.23.